lawrence-laz/dotfiles/book1.md

 ## On fear and anxiety
     How it promotes irrational behavior
 ## On being cautious and confident at the same time
+    from seneca or epictetus? - be cautious in things that are in your control and confident in externals. this way your energy will be divided effectively where it has impact.
-## On impulse
+## On impulse (to top?)
-## On natural impulse towards externals, but not internals
+## On natural impulse towards externals, but not internals (to top)
     Why internals require concious effort
     "No art gives delight in err, only the art of living life, we draw pleasure from our vices"
 ## On rules and principles
+rules are built on top of principles as a way to put them in practice. but principles are more important to have strong foundation as rules without principles "do not stand" or rather don't have anything to stand on.

 ## On beliefs
-    How beliefs are at the very root of most rationality, we need axioms to apply logic to.
+    How beliefs are at the very root of most rationality, we need axioms to apply logic to. beliefs are not good or bad. but disregarding rationality in favour of just belief, like with some religions is bad in my book (pun not inteded). disbelief just to oppose is a bad thing and links back into disagreements.

 ## On logical fallacies and cognitive biases
+things we inherit but should not remain ignorant about why are they not teached at school?

 ## On stubborness

 ## On fear and anxiety